vmware-tanzu/tanzu-dev-portal/content/guides/containers/security-best-practices.md

 * For Kubernetes, Bitnami Helm charts use an *initContainer* for changing the volume permissions properly.
 As the image runs as non-root by default, it is necessary to adjust the ownership of the persistent volume so that the container can write data to it.
 By default, the charts are configured to use Kubernetes Security Context to automatically change the ownership of the volume.
 However, this feature does not work in all Kubernetes distributions.
 As an alternative, the charts support using an *initContainer* to change the ownership of the volume before mounting it in the final destination.
 [See an example of this in action from the Bitnami RabbitMQ chart](https://github.com/bitnami/charts/blob/9353a76a4ddda6bf1da78328496fb649c951e80d/bitnami/rabbitmq/templates/statefulset.yaml#L58) you can see how this *initContainer* is used.
-* For specific utilities, Bitnami ships the [*libnss-wrapper* package](https://packages.debian.org/sid/libnss-wrapper), which defines custom userspace files to ensure the software acts correctly.
+* For specific utilities, Bitnami ships the [*libnss-wrapper* package](https://packages.debian.org/sid/libnss-wrapper), which defines custom user space files to ensure the software acts correctly.
 [See an example of this in action from the Bitnami PostgreSQL image](https://github.com/bitnami/bitnami-docker-postgresql/blob/master/12/debian-10/rootfs/opt/bitnami/scripts/libpostgresql.sh#L25).

 ### Use non-root containers as root containers